-Meanwhile by 1,800 BCE people in Scotland had learned to make bronze.
+Meanwhile by 1,800 BC people in Scotland had learned to make bronze.
 The Bronze Age people continued to live in simple huts but they are famous for their stone monuments.
 They arranged huge stones in circles.
-The fact that they were able to do so indicates they lived in an organized society.
+The fact that they were able to do so indicates they lived in an organised society.

 Most of the Celts were farmers although were also many skilled craftsmen.
 Some Celts were blacksmiths (working with iron), bronze smiths, carpenters, leather workers, and potters.
 (The potter’s wheel was introduced into Britain c.150 BC).
 Celtic craftsmen also made elaborate jewelry of gold and precious stones.
 Furthermore, objects like swords and shields were often finely decorated.
 The Celts decorated metal goods with enamel.
 The Celts also knew how to make glass and they made glass beads.

 At the top of Celtic society was a class of nobles headed by a king or chieftain.
 Below them were the craftsmen (of whom metalworkers were the most important).
 Then came the farmers who provided the food supply and also fought for the chief.
 The Celts were divided into tribes.
 There was no political unity among them and a great deal of fighting.

 Trade with Europe was common.
 Metals like copper, tin, iron, and lead were exported from England.
 Wool, cloth, skins, and grain were also exported.
 Luxury goods like fine pottery and expensive metal goods were imported from Europe.
 At first, the Celts used iron bars as a form of currency but by about 50 BC they were using gold coins.

 The Celts lived in roundhouses.
 They were built around a central pole with horizontal poles radiating outwards from it.
 They rested on vertical poles.
 Walls were of wattle and daub and roofs were thatched.
 Around the walls inside the huts were benches, which also doubled up as beds.
 The Celts also used low tables.